-- The information given in the Board of Directors' Report for the year ended at 31 December 2018 is consistent with the financial statements, - The Board of Directors' Report has been prepared in accordance with the legal requirements of articles 43a of the Codified Law 2190/1920.
+• The information given in the Administrator's Report for the year ended at 31 December 2018 is consistent with the financial statements,

+• The Administrator's Report has been prepared in accordance with the legal requirements of articles 43a of the Codified Law 2190/1920.

-In addition, in light of the knowledge and understanding of the Company and its environment obtained in the course of the audit, we are required to report if we have identified material misstatements in the Board of Directors' Report.
+In addition, based on the knowledge and understanding of the Company and its environment obtained in the course of the audit, we are required to report if we have identified material misstatements in the Administrator's Report.
 We have nothing to report in this respect.